dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 manuscript, it allows us to understand how and why it left his possession, potentially forwarding it to fellow Committee of Five member Robert R. Livingston, or significant others.
-Analysis and confirmation of the manuscript initials being those of Roger Sherman was completed utilizing Sherman's "R" and "S" initials from his distinctive signature on the engrossed Copy of the Declaration of Independence, a period reference.
+Analysis and confirmation of the manuscript initials being those of Roger Sherman was completed utilizing Sherman's "R" and "S" initials from his distinctive signature on the engrossed copy of the Declaration of Independence, a period reference.
 Comparison via overlay and on a light board, demonstrate a match of approximately 90-95% (accounting for natural variation in each example).